Data Science Tools and Applications

 - Install Python and Jupyter Notebook

-Note that this is not a Python (or an introduction to programming) course, so self-study will be necessary for those students who do not already know the language.
+This is not a Python (or introduction to programming) course, so self-study is expected for anyone who does not already know the language.

-There is no textbook for this course, all material will be made available online.
+There is no required textbook; all course material will be made available online.

 Prerequisites